 - Pre-heat oven to 350 degrees

-- Combine the sugar substitute, melted butter and the eggs.
+- In a large bowl, combine the sugar substitute, melted butter, and eggs.

-- Add the sour cream and combine well.
+- Next, add the sour cream, heavy whipping cream, and vanilla extract and combine well.

-- Pour batter (note that it will be thick) into fully greased 9-inch round cake pan or cast-iron skillet.
+- Lastly, fold in the blueberries and spread the batter (note that it will be thick) into a fully greased 10-inch round cake pan or cast-iron skillet.

 - Bake for 30-35 minutes or until an inserted toothpick comes out clean.